curl/everything-curl/usingcurl-proxies.md

 TBD

+### Proxy type

+curl supports several different types of proxies.

+The default proxy type is HTTP so if you specify a proxy host name (or IP address) without a scheme part (the part that is often written as "http://") curl goes with assuming it is an HTTP proxy.

+curl also allows a number of different options to set proxy type instead of use the scheme prefix.
+See the [SOCKS](#socks) section below.

 ### HTTP

-A HTTP proxy is a proxy that the client speaks HTTP with to get the things done. curl will by default assume that a host you point out with `-x` is a HTTP proxy, and unless you also specify a port number it will default to port 3128 (and the reason for that particular port number is purely historical).
+A HTTP proxy is a proxy that the client speaks HTTP with to get the things done. curl will by default assume that a host you point out with `-x` or `--proxy` is a HTTP proxy, and unless you also specify a port number it will default to port 3128 (and the reason for that particular port number is purely historical).

 If you want to request the example.com web page using a proxy on 192.168.0.1 port 8080, a command line could look like: